-The Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA) have developed joint Canadian Biosafety Standards and Guidelines (CBSG) pertaining to human and terrestrial animal pathogens and toxins.
-These standards and guidelines are used by laboratory researchers and workers in facilities possessing, handling, storing or using such pathogens and toxins.
+The Government of Canada's Canadian Biosafety Standard (CBS), 2nd Edition, 2015 was developed jointly by the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA).
+This standard is used by laboratory researchers and workers in facilities possessing, handling, storing or using human and terrestrial animal pathogens and toxins.